alicela1n/litestatic/README.md

 Tiny lightweight static site generator written in Python that uses markdown and liquid to generate a website.

 # How it works
 The way it works is simple by design.
-The site is contained in the site directory, and the files in the site directory should be modifed for your website.
-The templates folder contains [liquid](https://shopify.github.io/liquid/) templates for generating the skeleton of the webpage.
+The `generate.py` script checks for a `site` directory, which is your website's source directory.
+A template `site_template` is provided as a submodule, which can be copied (**must be named `site`**) and modified for your site.
+The `site/templates` directory contains [liquid](https://shopify.github.io/liquid/) templates for generating the html skeleton of your website.
 [Markdown](https://www.markdownguide.org/) is used for the webpage contents.
 The index.md is the markdown file that generates the front page of the website.

 Update: As of 03/05/2025 the `site/` directory is now a submodule.